HUMADEX/SMILE-PRO-Chatbot/README.md

 <b>Key Components of Rasa</b>:

-Rasa NLU: This component is responsible for understanding natural language input.
+<b>Rasa NLU</b>: This component is responsible for understanding natural language input.
 It uses machine learning models to extract entities and intents from text.

-Rasa Core: This component handles the conversation logic.
+<b>Rasa Core</b>: This component handles the conversation logic.
 It uses state machines to track the conversation context and determines the appropriate response based on the user's input and the current dialogue state.

-Rasa X: This is a visual interface for building and testing Rasa assistants.
+<b>Rasa X</b>: This is a visual interface for building and testing Rasa assistants.
 It provides tools for creating custom NLU models, designing conversation flows, and analyzing bot performance.

 <b>Advantages of Using Rasa</b>:

-Flexibility: Rasa offers a high degree of customization and flexibility, allowing you to tailor your chatbot to your specific needs.
+<b>Flexibility</b>: Rasa offers a high degree of customization and flexibility, allowing you to tailor your chatbot to your specific needs.

-Open-source: Being open-source, Rasa is freely available and has a large and active community of developers who contribute to its development and provide support.
+<b>Open-source</b>: Being open-source, Rasa is freely available and has a large and active community of developers who contribute to its development and provide support.

-Scalability: Rasa can handle large-scale conversational AI applications, making it suitable for businesses of all sizes.
+<b>Scalability</b>: Rasa can handle large-scale conversational AI applications, making it suitable for businesses of all sizes.

-Integration: Rasa can be easily integrated with other systems and services, such as databases, messaging platforms, and APIs.
+<b>Integration</b>: Rasa can be easily integrated with other systems and services, such as databases, messaging platforms, and APIs.

 <b>PRO List</b>: